 The titles shortlisted for the awards were announced by Todd Hido on September 26, 2014, at the New York Art Book Fair.
-All shortlisted titles will be featured in the forthcoming issue of The PhotoBook Review and exhibited at Paris Photo, November 13–16, 2014.
-The winners of each category will be announced at the fair on November 14, 2014.
+All shortlisted titles are featured in issue 007 of The PhotoBook Review and are on view at Paris Photo, November 13–16, 2014.
+The winners of each category were announced at the fair on November 14, 2014.

 Subscribe to Aperture magazine to receive your copy of The PhotoBook Review, featuring the shortlisted entries!

 Dutch photographer David Galjaard won the 2012 First PhotoBook Award for Concresco.

 Photographer Anders Petersen won the 2012 PhotoBook of the Year award for City Diary (Volumes 1–3).